signed/run-legacy-code-retreat/notes/sessions.md

 - Make the sessions independent form each other
 - Find and overarching goal (fix a bug, add a feature) and compare different techniques how they help to achieve this goal.
+- Provide a Why/Motivation/Business Goal for each iteration

 = Idea One